KRVPerera/sense/README.md

 #### Server side

+Following the below guide you will be setting up the server.
+Below are the points we are goint to address.

+- Docker installation
+- InfluxDB installation
+- Grafana installation
+- Running CoAP server using docker

-More details about data management layer (server) is here : [docs/Server](https://github.com/KRVPerera/sense/blob/main/docs/SERVER.md)
+More details server setup is here : [docs/Server](https://github.com/KRVPerera/sense/blob/main/docs/SERVER.md)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>